-For something really special, try one of Dormy House’s ‘Top Notch’ rooms that exude character, with dreamy features including exposed beams and four-poster beds, or for a real blow-out treat, opt for one of the two ‘Hot Tub Suites’, one of which is in a charming cottage with its own courtyard.
+For something really special, try one of Dormy House’s Top Notch rooms that exude character, with dreamy features including exposed beams and four-poster beds; or for a real blow-out treat, opt for one of the two Hot Tub Suites, one of which is in a pretty cottage with its own courtyard.

-The Townhouse is run by the same group that runs the George Townhouse in Shipston-on-Stour, and you can expect similar attention-to-detail when it comes to design.
-Each of the 12 rooms have a fresh, contemporary feel, yet a heightened sense of theatricality, with bold feature wallpapers from the likes of Cole & Son in on-trend patterns – you’ll also notice framed Shakespeare quotes dotted about the place.
-If you’re staying over the weekend, you can also chill out with the pianist on Friday evenings and a live ‘Sunday Session’ from various local artists.
+The Townhouse is run by the same group that runs the George Townhouse in Shipston-on-Stour, and you can expect similar attention to detail when it comes to design.
+Each of the 11 rooms have a fresh, contemporary feel, yet a heightened sense of theatricality, with bold feature wallpapers from the likes of Cole & Son in on-trend patterns – you’ll also notice framed Shakespeare quotes dotted about the place.
+If you’re staying over the weekend, you can indulge in the Lobster & Fizz Friday and Sunday Roast dining options.

 For ideas on places to visit during your stay, visit Shakespeare’s England.